 “State Water Board” means the State Water Resources Control Board.

-“Technical, Managerial and Financial Capacity” or “TMF” means the ability of a water system to plan for, achieve and maintain long term compliance with drinking water standards, thereby ensuring the quality and adequacy of the water supply.
+“Technical, Managerial and Financial Capacity” or “TMF” means the ability of a water system to plan for, achieve, and maintain long term compliance with drinking water standards, thereby ensuring the quality and adequacy of the water supply.

 “Vended water” means any water that is dispensed by a water-vending machine, retail water facility, or water from a private water source, or other water as defined in Section 111170 of the Health and Safety Code that is not placed by a bottler in sealed containers, and that is dispensed by a water-vending machine, retail water facility, water hauler, or any other person or facility for drinking, culinary, or other purposes involving a likelihood of the water being ingested by humans.
 Vended water does not include water from a public water system that has not undergone additional treatment.
-Water sold without further treatment is not vended water and shall be labeled in accordance with Health and Safety Code Section 111170.
+Water sold without further treatment is not vended water and shall be labeled in accordance with Health and Safety Code section 111170.
 (Health & Saf.
 Code, § 111070, subd. (b).)

 “Waterworks Standards” means regulations adopted by the State Water Board entitled “California Waterworks Standards” (Chapter 16 (commencing with Section 64551) of Division 4 of Title 22 of the California Code of Regulations).
 (Health & Saf.
 Code, § 116275, subd. (q).)